 Before or during the first week of the residency, each resident is required to complete an initial self assessment form (Experience, Skills, and Interest Inventory).
-The Residency Program Director (RPD) and resident will review the form together and create a customized residency plan for the upcoming year based on the needs and interests of the resident.
+The RPD and resident will review the form together and create a customized residency plan for the upcoming year based on the needs and interests of the resident.
 The plan will be completed within the first 30 days of the residency program.

 The resident will reassess the validity of the plan as part of their overall self-assessments they complete every quarter.
 The resident must review the plan with the RPD quarterly to determine if there should be any changes made.
-The plan will be reviewed quarterly by preceptors through PharmAcademic.
+The plan will be available quarterly to preceptors through PharmAcademic.